chaseyb/Word-Guess-Game/README.md

 ## Description

-The purpose of this HW assignment was to design a design a word guessing game that uses CSS, HTML, and Javascript.
+The purpose of this HW assignment was to design a word guessing game that uses CSS, HTML, and Javascript.
 For this game I picked the theme of iconic movies.
-There are over 20 movies to guess!
+There are over 20 movies to guess from!

 ## Rules